ACS:Law

 ACS:Law was a United Kingdom law firm specialising in intellectual property law.
 Prior to 2009, its most notable case was the defence of a British national accused of public indecency in Dubai.
 The firm is best known for its actions against persons allegedly infringing copyright through peer-to-peer file sharing.
 The firm ceased pursuing file sharers in January 2011 and ceased trading on 3 February 2011.

 Firm

 The main partner of the firm, and its only registered solicitor, was Andrew Jonathan Crossley.
 Crossley was found guilty of conduct unbefitting a solicitor by the Solicitors Regulation Authority in 2012.
 In 2012 he was suspended from practicing as a solicitor for two years.
 Crossley was declared bankrupt by the High Court in London on 20 May 2011.
-Crossley is now a consultant solicitor at Taylor Rose.
+As of August 2023, Crossley is a consultant solicitor at Taylor Rose.

 Action against suspected copyright infringement

 ACS:Law first started claims against suspected copyright infringement through peer-to-peer file sharing in May 2009.
 In November 2009, they announced plans to initiate claims against a further 25,000 individuals; a batch of 10,000 dunning letters were sent out in the first two weeks of January 2010.

 ACS:Law say that "the majority" of people choose to settle outside of court rather than fight the claims, but others claim that only 15-40% of people threatened end up paying.
 According to Crossley, ACS:Law had recovered almost £1 million from suspected copyright infringers by April 2010.
 In the Patents County Court in January 2011, it was revealed that Crossley took 65% of the money recovered, with only 30% going to copyright holders.
 One of ACS:Law's clients was the now defunct Frankfurt based company DigiProtect, whose motto was "turn piracy into profit".